 - 1. Clear the area of bystanders, especially small children. - 2.
 Thoroughly wash the entire machine to remove all dirt, mud, debris or residue. - 3.
 Inspect all moving or rotating parts to see if anything has become entangled in them.
 Remove the entangled material. - 4.
 Lubricate all grease fittings.
 Make sure that all grease cavities have been filled with grease to remove any water residue from the washing.
 This also protects the bearing seals. - 5.
 Remove drive assembly cover.
-Clean entire area and ensure drive belt and chain are clean and free of debris.
-Lubricate drive chain. - 6.
+Clean entire area and ensure drive belt is clean and free of debris. - 6.
 Touch up all paint nicks and scratches to prevent rusting. - 7.
-Move to storage area. - 8.
-Select an area that is dry, level and free of debris. - 9.
-If the machine cannot be placed inside, cover the electric motor with a water proof tarpaulin and tie securely in place. - 10.
-Store machine in an area away from human activity. - 11.
+Select an area that is dry, level and free of debris. - 8.
+If possible, store the machine inside a protective building to keep it from being exposed to the weather.
+If storing outside, cover the entire machine with a large waterproof tarpaulin.
+If you do not have one large enough, at a minimum cover all electric motors. - 9.
+Store machine in an area away from human activity. - 10.
 Do not allow children to play on or around the stored machine.